Gkcloud5/Better-future/Process Scheduling.md

 * It loads a process from secondary memory to main memory.
 * In secondary memory we have a job queue it contains list of all the process which are in system.
 * Ready queue resides in main memory.
-* Long term scheduler mainly controls the degree of multiprogramming. the purpose of long term scheduler is to choose a perfect mix of IO boun
+* Long term scheduler mainly controls the degree of multiprogramming. the purpose of long term scheduler is to choose a perfect mix of IO bound and CPU bound processes among the jobs present in the pool.

+##### 2. Short-term scheduler:

+* It picks a process from ready queue and allocate CPU to that process.
+* Other name is